SolarArbiter/workshop/data_access_control.md

 at Power Plant X.

-  - The permissions 'Read Forecaster A plant role' and 'Read Forecaster A Plant permissions' make the role and permission visible to the user it is assigned to.
-Usually only administrators may view or edit roles, but for the purposes of this demonstration, each Role contains permissions to view the role itself, and the permissions it allows.
+  - The permissions 'Read Forecaster A plant role' and 'Read Forecaster A Plant permissions' make the role and its permissions visible to the user it is assigned to.
+Usually only administrators may view or edit roles, but for the purposes of this demonstration, each role contains permissions to view the role itself, and the permissions it allows.